 - proof that you have enough money to cover your studies/living expenses

 Working in Finland during and after your studies

-Like many students who are ambitious enough to pursue a degree abroad, you might consider cutting down the costs of your studies by taking a part-time job during your studies.
+Like many students who are ambitious enough to pursue a degree abroad, you might consider cutting down the costs of your studies by taking a part-time job.
 So how does this work in Finland?
 Well, there are several ways you are allowed to do it:

 - During the academic year: you can take up part-time employment if the work is related to your degree or it does not go over 25 hours/week.

-Before you get all “Let’s go to Finland!”, you should take into account that the fastest way to get a job in Finland is if you speak Finnish or Swedish.
-If you’re only relying on your English-skills it might take you a bit longer to find some work placement.
+Before you get all “Let’s go to Finland!”, you should take into account that the fastest way to get a job in Finland is to speak Finnish or Swedish.
+If you’re only relying on your English-skills, it might take you a bit longer to find a job.

 Back to good news again.
 After your studies, you can apply for an extended residence permit for up to a year after graduation to search for work.
 But do it before your student residence permit expires.
 Once you find a job as a graduate, you can go and apply for a new residence permit, based on your new work placement.